nidhhoggr/chirp-export-analyzer/README.md

 Usually there will be mismatches based on the power setting alone.
 When enabling this flag there should usually be less mismatches.

+## NOTE

+Mismatched only take into considerations every other filed besides the channel number and name.
+As a result, channels with the same settings but a different channel name or number will *NOT* be considered a mismatch.
+The following list is the name of the columns export from chirp in their respective order:

+ * Location
+ * Name
+ * Frequency
+ * Duplex
+ * Offset
+ * Tone
+ * rToneFreq
+ * cToneFreq
+ * DtcsCode
+ * DtcsPolarity
+ * RxDtcsCode
+ * CrossMode
+ * Mode
+ * TStep
+ * Skip
+ * Power
+ * Comment
+ * URCALL
+ * RPT1CALL
+ * RPT2CALL
+ * DVCODE